 We’ll sell you demo bikes at cost.
 You can put them in your window displays, offer them for test rides, and use the deal for your own bike too.

-In other words, when you combine double commission with the needed frame-up build, you can make $1100 per bike, and that’s before any other services or accessories.
-You get paid for your expertise, your work, and your investment in the discovery experience.
+In other words, you get paid for your expertise, your work, and your investment in the discovery experience.
 The rider gets an amazing bike for a fraction of the traditional price.
 And we bring another THESIS joy machine into the world.

 And in case you’re wondering, we’re making this a level playing field.
 Customers will pay the same price regardless of whether they buy directly or with you.
 We’re in this together.